P0u4a/durable-evals/README.md

 ## How it works

-A case is a specific task in the eval.
-Cases are content-addressed: a case's identity is the hash of its input.
-Re-running a script reuses completed outputs, editing an input automatically invalidates just that case, and reverting the edit restores the original cached output.
-Identical inputs collapse to a single case (add e.g. a `sample` field to the input for repeated sampling).
+A task is a single datapoint in the eval.
+Tasks are content-addressed: a task's identity is the hash of its input.
+Re-running a script reuses completed outputs, editing an input automatically invalidates just that task, and reverting the edit restores the original cached output.
+Identical inputs collapse to a single task (add e.g. a `sample` field to the input for repeated sampling).
 The optional `id` callback only provides a human-readable label.

+A dataset is a collection of tasks.
+Tasks may carry an optional `category`, so you can filter a run to only certain categories.

 A step is a single unit of work that is part of an eval's method.
 For example, scoring is a step.